 When I raise my phone to capture his image, he darts away.

-When the shop’s proprietor sees me outside, he unlocks early and I step inside,have coffee and a pecan fried pie made by the Amish in nearby Monte Vista.
+When the shop’s proprietor sees me outside, he unlocks and I step inside,order coffee and a pecan fried pie made by the Amish in nearby Monte Vista.
 We talk some about his life as an artist.

-The western art on display took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months and he tells me about his ” process of art ” as well as coming to South Fork from Texas in the summer months to paint and help his significant other run their small business because his wife especially likes it here and there are tax advantages.
+The western art on display in the big open dining area took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months.
+He tells me about his ” process of art ” as well as coming to South Fork from Texas in the summer months to paint and help his significant other run their small business because his wife especially likes it here and there are tax advantages.

 Hummingbirds, I Google, are cold blooded and, at night, perch on a tree branch, let their body temperature sink to conserve energy, and sometimes go into a torpor if it is really really cold.